Retaliation and whistle blowing FAQs

 It sure is.
 An employer generally cannot retaliate against a former employee.
 Courts have allowed employees to recover damages resulting from retaliatory employer references.

-- the lack of an investigation into the employee’s complaint,
+- the lack of an investigation into the employee’s complaint;

-- a pattern of adverse actions and even outright hostility over time towards complaining employees; or
+- hostility towards other complaining employees; or

 - a bogus explanation for the employer’s adverse action.